Gnuside/rfg-cli/README.md

 ## Compiling and Language

-The language used is ocaml 4.02 and uses ocamlbuild for building.
+The language used is OCaml 4.02 and uses ocamlbuild for building.

-Once the repository downloaded you need the following dependancies from opam :
+Once the repository downloaded you need the following dependencies from OPAM :
 > opam install base64 hex ocamlfind

-The other dependancies are standard packages of ocaml (threads and unix).
+The other dependencies are standard packages of OCaml (threads and unix).

 ### Compile